 Kilkenny Design Center // a beautiful space right across from the castle, selling the wares of Irish makers and designers.
 We have a mooch around each time we visit, just to experience the loveliness of the shop.

 Wander // aside from whatever attractions may grab your attention, Kilkenny is a very lovely city to just wander around.
 There are quaint little weaving paths around the place, beautiful medieval lanes to amble through (Butter Slip being my fave), viewpoints to look out over the river at, etc.

-If you’d like to follow along with our travels in real-time, be sure to check out my Instagram!
+If you’d like to follow along with our future travels in real-time, be sure to check out my Instagram!